BBQ-Rubbed Slow Cooker Turkey Breast

 - Cook on Low for 5-7 hours, or until it reaches 165°F internal temperature.

-- Serve with gravy, Creamy Maple Dijon Dressing, or barbecue sauce.
+- Serve with gravy, maple Dijon or honey mustard sauce, or barbecue sauce.

 For the All-Purpose Red Rub:

 - Combine all of the ingredients and mix thoroughly in a large bowl, plasting storage bag, or storage container.

 - Can be stored in a cool, dark place for months.
 Sprinkle over meats or veggies before grilling or roasting.

 - Apple Cider Braised Pork Roast by Magnolia Days